Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect this region.
-Notable ones are McDowell Street Social Housing (26-32), Mitcham Station Precinct Enhancement, Glenburnie Road Mitcham Residences (42-48), and Dudley Street Mitcham Townhouses (26).
-The following list details those most likely to be relevant.
+AreaSearch has identified 19 projects likely to affect the region.
+Notable projects include McDowell Street Social Housing (26-32), Mitcham Station Precinct Enhancement, Glenburnie Road Residences (42-48), and Dudley Street Townhouses (26).
+The following list details projects of most relevance:.

 Professional plan users can use the search below to filter and access additional projects.